Sachin124/Assignment-One/assignmentOne/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##Merging two components in root component

+1.Create Angular Application which contains two components and display the contents of that two components after the root components.
+Expected output of our application should be

+Inside Root component
+ Inside First Component
+ Inside Second component
+ Create new components using ng generate command and add its markups in app.component.html file.